undreamai/LLMUnity/README.md

 ## Examples
 The [Samples~](Samples~) folder contains several examples of interaction 🤖:
-- [SimpleInteraction](Samples~/SimpleInteraction): Demonstrates a simple interaction with an AI character
+- [SimpleInteraction](Samples~/SimpleInteraction): Simple interaction with an AI character
-- [MultipleCharacters](Samples~/MultipleCharacters): Demonstrates a simple interaction using multiple AI characters
+- [MultipleCharacters](Samples~/MultipleCharacters): Simple interaction using multiple AI characters
 - [FunctionCalling](Samples~/FunctionCalling): Function calling sample with structured output from the LLM
-- [RAG](Samples~/RAG): RAG sample.
-Includes an example using the RAG to feed information to a LLM
+- [RAG](Samples~/RAG): Semantic search using a Retrieval Augmented Generation (RAG) system.
+Includes example using a RAG to feed information to a LLM
 - [MobileDemo](Samples~/MobileDemo): Example mobile app for Android / iOS with an initial screen displaying the model download progress
-- [ChatBot](Samples~/ChatBot): Demonstrates interaction between a player and a AI with a UI similar to a messaging app (see image below)
+- [ChatBot](Samples~/ChatBot): Interaction between a player and a AI with a UI similar to a messaging app (see image below)
 - [KnowledgeBaseGame](Samples~/KnowledgeBaseGame): Simple detective game using a knowledge base to provide information to the LLM based on [google/mysteryofthreebots](https://github.com/google/mysteryofthreebots)

 <img width="400" src=".github/demo.gif">